ClandininLab/bifrost/README.md

 # Demo

 The demo dataset is included in this repository.
-Install [git lfs](https://git-lfs.com/) prior to cloning this repository to download it.
+Install [git lfs](https://git-lfs.com/) prior to cloning this repository to download it, or install it and run `git lfs pull` if you have already cloned the repo.

 Once you have unpacked `demo_dataset.tar.gz` to a location of your choice, you can run the demo by `cd`ing to `pipeline/` and running